blacklightpy/vaultofknowledge/Defining Terrorism.md

 - Class 6 Terrorism: Physical Abuse
 	- When someone harms a person physically
 - Class 7 Terrorism: Abuse Relatives
-	- When someone harms a person close to the target to achieve a goal, mentally or physica
+	- When someone harms a person close to the target to achieve a goal, mentally or physically